Gwitchr/gwitchr/README.md

 ### Hi there 👋, my name is Luis Casillas

-I usually work as a Developer, mainly frontend, I actually have a B.A. in Product Design 🏴‍☠️, but I'm a big fan of tech.
+I mainly work as a Developer, mostly frontend, I'm a big fan of tech and have been coding for some years now.

 🔭 Nowadays I work on _Online Ordering_ (OLO for short) which is a digital product built with React and written in TypeScript by **SpotOn!** that helps merchants in the US sell online without much hassle.

 🌱 Currently I'm in the process of getting certified as a MongoDB Developer

+⚡ Fun fact: I actually have a B.A. in Product Design 🏴‍☠️

 <!--